North Carolina

 Student Funding

-The maximum voucher amount allowed is 100 percent of the average per pupil state K-12 allocation based on the prior fiscal year, not to exceed the private school’s actual tuition and fees.
-Awards are up to $7,213 for the 2023-2024 school year.
-This maximum amount is reserved for students from families earning at or below the federal free and reduced-price lunch (FRL) program ($55,500 for a family of four in 2023–24).
+The maximum scholarship amount allowed is 100% of the average per-pupil state K–12 allocation based on the prior fiscal year, not to exceed the private school’s actual tuition and fees.
+The maximum amount is reserved for students from families earning at or below the federal Free and Reduced-Price Lunch (FRL) program.
 Families earning above this threshold receive lesser amounts in graduated tiers.
 See the schedule below:

 Household Income Level Maximum Voucher Amount